V4mpw0L/SysCheck/README.md

 # 💻 SysCheck

-This repository contains a robust and comprehensive Bash script designed to perform a detailed hardware and software diagnosis on Linux systems, with a focus on troubleshooting specific issues like the one reported on an Alienware m17 r2 laptop.
+This repository contains a robust and comprehensive Bash script designed to perform a detailed hardware and software diagnosis on Linux systems, with a focus on troubleshooting specific issues.

 The script gathers a wide range of system information, including details about the CPU, GPU, storage, RAM, network devices, and system logs, to help users and technicians identify potential problems.